sye8/ImageUtils/README.md

 For camera raw image conversion to JPG, use [dcraw](https://www.cybercom.net/~dcoffin/dcraw/).

 So far only UNIX support is included in this java project.
-The current build uses dcraw v 9.27
+The current build uses dcraw v9.27

 dcraw comes in C source code.